Responsibility: KE Contracting Services

 - The expenses align with the subaward budget

-The unit must ensure that the final invoice is received from the subrecipient and that is reviewed and approved no later than 60 days after the end date of the subaward.
-The PI should also receive the final technical report within the 60 day period.
+The unit must ensure that the final invoice is received from the subrecipient and that it is reviewed and approved no later than 60 days after the end date of the subaward.
+The PI should also receive the final technical report within the 60-day period.

 Audit documentation